 Best Pumpkin Painting Ideas 2021

 Painting pumpkins is one of the best fall activities to do with kids.
 There are so many cool ways to paint a pumpkin.
+Which is why pumpkin painting is one of my favorite fall crafts to do with kids.
 And all ages can get in on the fun without the worrisome mix of little hands & sharp knives.
 But what should you paint?
 The possibilities are endless.
 And you can get all the inspiration you need with these 21 pumpkin painting ideas for kids.

 *This post contains affiliate links or referral links which means, at no cost to you, I may earn a small commission from purchases made through these links.
 For more information, please see my disclosure page.